sawnaytharpoe02/veterinary_clinic/README.md

 **## Description**

-This project is a streamlined veterinary clinic application built with React JS, Redux, and a JSON server.
+This project is a streamlined veterinary clinic web page built with React JS, Redux, and a JSON server.
 It provides essential features for managing patient records on a single, user-friendly page.

 **## Tech Stack**